Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects

-Now assume that $\eps_1$ is a cooperadic counit for $\Coop$.
-It follows that $\eps_1$ is a right cooperadic unit for $\Coop^{nc}$ by compatibility.
-Now since $\mu=\otimes$: the extension $\eps_k=\eps_1^{\otimes k }$ is multiplicative and hence a right bialgebra counit.
-It remains to check whether it is bialgebraic.
-For this it remains to check that is is a left coalgebraic unit.
-The multiplicativity is clear, so, we only need to check on $Gr^1$, that is $a\in \Coop^{nc}(n,1)=\Coop(n)$.
-Here we get the equation that $\eps_1$ is a left cooperadic unit for $\Coop$.
+Now assume that $\eps_1$ is a co--operadic co--unit for $\Coop$.
+It follows that $\eps_1$ is a right co--operadic co--unit for $\Coop^{nc}$ by compatibility.
+Now since $\mu=\otimes$: the extension $\eps_k=\eps_1^{\otimes k }$ is multiplicative and hence a right bi--algebra co--unit.
+It remains to check whether it is bi--algebraic, which reduces to checking that it is a left co--algebraic unit.
+The multiplicativity is clear, so, we only need to check on $Gr^1$, that is for all $a\in \Coop^{nc}(n,1)=\Coop(n)$.
+On the $\Coop(n)$ the equation says exactly that $\eps_1$ is a left co--operadic unit for $\Coop$. \end{proof}